allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

     collaboration in lab and Slack
     * Disrupt working teams' effectiveness by lack of collaboration
     * Attempt to dominate a lab discussions
-    * :heavy_exclamation_mark: TODO: add any additional items in the U category for the participation in a team

 ### Decisions